 Graduation ceremonies are usually 1.5 to 2 hours long.
 Ceremonies include the procession into the hall of the dignitaries, conferral of awards and presentation of individual graduates to the Chancellor, and an occasional address.
 The dignitaries then process out of the hall, followed by the new graduates and then their guests.

-Refreshments are served for graduates and their guests.
+Refreshments are then served for graduates and their guests.
 Graduation services (photography, framing etc) are located in the same area.